-The installation of eProsima Fast DDS in a Linux environment from binaries requires the following tools to be installed in the system:
+The installation of eProsima Fast DDS in a Linux environment from sources requires the following tools to be installed in the system:

-sudo apt install cmake g++ pip wget git
+sudo apt install cmake g++ python3-pip wget git

 GTest is a unit testing library for C++.
 By default, eProsima Fast DDS does not compile tests.
 It is possible to activate them with the opportune CMake configuration options when calling colcon or CMake.
 For more details, please refer to the CMake options section.
 For a detailed description of the Gtest installation process, please refer to the Gtest Installation Guide.

 eProsima Fast DDS has the following dependencies, when installed from binaries in a Linux environment:

 Asio is a cross-platform C++ library for network and low-level I/O programming, which provides a consistent asynchronous model.
 TinyXML2 is a simple, small and efficient C++ XML parser.
 Install these libraries using the package manager of the appropriate Linux distribution.
 For example, on Ubuntu use the command: